3 Ways to Seal Milk Paint

 Click here to subscribe

-But it doesn’t have to stay that way.
-Simply add a top coat to give your milk painted furniture the best durability, and so you can wipe any spills away!
+Simply add a topcoat to give your milk finish the best durability, and so you can wipe any spills away!
+But which topcoat should you choose?
+You have a few different options, and we’re going to break them down for you.

 How to Seal Milk Paint